RickHUN/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Writes a function that swaps the values of two integers
+Writes a function that returns the length of a string